gregorygaines/gBoy/README.md

 ```
 The runnable jar will be in the directory `/target`

-Ran by double-clicking jar or with command:
+Ran by double-clicking or with command:
 ```
 java -jar gboy-1.0-SNAPSHOT.jar
 ```